MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/connect-go.md

 1. To write Golang code, you can use a simple text editor, such as Notepad in Microsoft Windows, [vi](https://manpages.ubuntu.com/manpages/xenial/man1/nvi.1.html#contenttoc5) or [Nano](https://www.nano-editor.org/) in Ubuntu, or TextEdit in macOS.
 If you prefer a richer Interactive Development Environment (IDE), try [Gogland](https://www.jetbrains.com/go/) by Jetbrains, [Visual Studio Code](https://code.visualstudio.com/) by Microsoft, or [Atom](https://atom.io/).
 2. Paste the Go code from the sections below into text files, and then save them into your project folder with file extension \*.go (such as Windows path `%USERPROFILE%\go\src\mysqlgo\createtable.go` or Linux path `~/go/src/mysqlgo/createtable.go`).
 3. Locate the `HOST`, `DATABASE`, `USER`, and `PASSWORD` constants in the code, and then replace the example values with your own values.
+A database named *flexibleserverdb* is created when you create your Azure Database for MySQL server instance.
+You can use that database or another one that you've created for the value of the `DATABASE` constant.
 4. Launch the command prompt or Bash shell.
 Change directory into your project folder.
 For example, on Windows `cd %USERPROFILE%\go\src\mysqlgo\`.
 On Linux `cd ~/go/src/mysqlgo/`.
 Some of the IDE editors mentioned offer debug and runtime capabilities without requiring shell commands.
 5. Run the code by typing the command `go run createtable.go` to compile the application and run it.
 6. Alternatively, to build the code into a native application, `go build createtable.go`, then launch `createtable.exe` to run the application.